gluster/gluster-kubernetes/ansible/README.md

 ### inventory.ini

 Copy and modify the sample inventory file `inventory.ini.sample`.
 This file will be referenced when running the ansible playbooks.
+The command examples expect the file to be in the ansible/ directory.

 ### topology.json